dataengineering-community/hackathon/projects/countries_information_ingestion/README.md

 # GRADING METRICS
 - Code best practices
 - Choice of tools
-- Document the thought process and the reason for architectural design and choice tools
+- Document the thought process and the reason for architectural design and choice of tools
 - How easy to run the code submitted